 Expensive definitely doesn't always mean better.
 However, making sure that you have kit that will support you in the gym, hold you in, and let your skin breathe is so key.
 You need clothes that don’t hinder your performance and comfort while still looking cute.
 Gym clothes are often made of fabrics that dry quicker than others and are super stretchy so don’t inhibit your movements.
 According to activewear brand Sundried, gym clothes also now come with

 sweat-wicking as standard which means your sweat is drawn away from your skin to evaporate so that you can stay dry and avoid chafing.
 Also, the more you rotate your gym kit the longer it’ll last so, if you can afford to, it might be a good idea to get more than one pair of leggings and a few sports bras.
-Moyo Studio/E+/Getty Images
+2 Washing Your Clothes Moyo Studio/E+/Getty Images

 Recent research from Tap Warehouse found that 44 percent of Brits wear their gym clothes more than once which includes the 10 percent of Brits